alibenpeng/WNKmaster/README.md

 This being said, it mostly works and can do all the things listed in the features section.
 The only thing not implemented yet is the "performance" feature.
 I imagine this to be some kind of "soft start" for the heaters, that will reduce the maximum PWM value when they're cold.

-To build it, you need a reasonably recent (tested with 2.3.2) Arduino-IDE, with a Raspberry Pi Pico board package and all the necessary libraries installed, and in "Tools->Flash Size" you need to choose a setting that includes some space for a file system.
+To build it, you need a reasonably recent (tested with 2.3.2) Arduino-IDE, with a Raspberry Pi Pico board package and all the necessary libraries installed, and in `Tools->Flash Size` you need to choose a setting that includes some space for a file system.
 Doesn't really matter, which.
-If you want to use this with anything other than a center tapped AC mains transformer, you also need to set HEATER_METHOD_PWM to 1 in wnk_master.h.
+If you want to use this with anything other than a center tapped AC mains transformer, you also need to set `HEATER_METHOD_PWM` to 1 in `wnk_master.h`.

 ![signal-2025-01-03-214511_002](https://github.com/user-attachments/assets/d3d8abb5-2d03-4acf-984e-51cd7378ef8b)
 ![signal-2025-01-03-214511_003](https://github.com/user-attachments/assets/70a2f9d5-fd78-48dd-a848-14c834e9cd68)

 ## CAD files
-The only file that's really necessary to build a functional prototype is wx_socket-10pins_retention_features.step.
+The only file that's really necessary to build a functional prototype is `wx_socket-10pins_retention_features.step`.
 I had mine resin printed at JLCPCB, and they came out perfectly, even though the integrity check complained about wall thicknes.
 That socket will work nicely with Amphenol PN: VN0201500521 contacts.
 It fits the plug like a glove and doesn't even require any glue to hold the contacts in place, like my earlier prototypes did.
 Yay!

 The rest of the CAD repo contains various development stages of that plug, and lots of other junk.
 Mainly front and back panel designs for a TEKO KL22.9 enclosure and G-Code that probably won't work with your CNC machine.